sthDINESH/pantry_pilot/README.md

 - **Quick Actions**: Fast access to common tasks (add item, plan meal, create list)
 - **Dashboard**: Overview of pantry status, upcoming meal plans, and shopping needs

+### MVP Limitations

+- **Spoonacular Free Tier API**: The recipe discovery feature of the website is powered by Spoonacular free tier API plan.
+Each recipe search or query for recipe details incurs points and the free tier of the Spoonacular API enforces daily request limit of 50 points/day, 1 request/s.
+It restricts access to certain advanced endpoints (such as detailed nutrition data), and may occasionally return incomplete or delayed responses due to quota exhaustion.
+As a result, some recipe search or nutrition features may be temporarily unavailable or limited in scope for users when the quota is exceeded.

+- **Fairshare distribution of API points**: The MVP does not implement any kind of fair-share distribution of the API points to limit Denial of Service to users.
+The points are consumed from a common pool, hence service can be denied to all users when the quota is reached.
+This could be overcome by implementing fair-share allocation policies per user based on concurrent user support plans.

+- **No caching of API results**: The application does not implement caching of API responses.
+Concurrent usage and denial of service limitations could be mitigated by implementing caching strategy so that requests are served from cache first.
+The MVP does however implement saving responses in user sessions so that for a single user unsaved results can be fetched from sessions if available.

+- **Sanitization of API responses**: The responses for recipe search and recipe details using the API can include responses with malformed data - for example, malformed image links, links to non-existent images, inconsistent units for recipe ingredients or repeated ingredients for a single recipe.
+Alternate APIs, thorough testing, analysis and sanitization strategy for the responses from the API is something that could be explored post MVP.

+- **Fuzzy ingredient matching**: The MVP uses the RapidFuzz Python library to implement a fuzzy search strategy for ingredient matching between recipes and pantry items.
+While this approach helps account for typos, alternate spellings, and minor naming differences, it can also introduce ambiguity.
+Occasionally, ingredients with similar names but different meanings (e.g., "onion" vs. "spring onion") may be incorrectly matched, or true matches may be missed if the similarity score is not high enough.
+This can result in inaccurate pantry matches, leading to missing or extra items in shopping lists and recipe suggestions.
+A possible solution to the limitations of fuzzy matching is to use NLP-based ingredient matching.
+This approach leverages natural language processing techniques to better understand the meaning and context of ingredient names, rather than relying solely on string similarity.

+- **Account for ingredient quantities**: The MVP does not account for quantities of ingredients and pantry items while generating shopping lists for missed ingredients.
+This feature could be implemented post MVP.

 ### Future Enhancements

 #### 1. Personal Recipe Management